Icinga/icingaweb2-module-director/doc/82-Changelog.md

   however allowed to store invalid single Service Objects with no Host.
 This is now illegal, as it never makes any sense
 * FEATURE: new Property Modifier for IPs formatted as number in Excel files (#1296)
+* FEATURE: new Property Modifier to url-encode values
+* FEATURE: new Property Modifier: uppercase the first character of each word

 1.4.2
 -----